svanderbleek/twpgtwp/README.md

 * An Evil Copy: How the Loader Betrays You.
 * NetQuery: A knowledge plane for reasoning about network properties
 * TrustFound: Towards a Formal Foundation for Model Checking Trusted Computing Platforms
+* Open reusable object models.
+* Embedding languages without breaking tools
+* An implementation substrate for languages composing modularized crosscutting concerns
+*  Programming as planning
+*   Register allocation via puzzle solving via planning
+*   Jumble of Heuristic Notions
+*   Context-oriented programming: A software engineering perspective
+*   Language and IDE Modularization and Composition with MPS
+*   mbeddr: an extensible C-based programming language and IDE for embedded systems
+*   Mashup of metalanguages and its implementation in the kermeta language workbench
+*   mbeddr: Instantiating a Language Workbench in the Embedded Software Domain

 ## Binary Analysis